How Do I Apply To Serve On An Advisory Body?

 Each year, the City Clerk's Office conducts a recruitment campaign for Advisory Body positions that are due to expire on June 30th.
 The City Council Subcommittees will conduct interviews as necessary and submit their recommendation for ratification by the City Council.
 Applications remain active for one year and applicants will be contacted to renew or update their applications before each recruitment season.
 You are encouraged to apply at any time, as applications will be considered for any unscheduled vacancies at may occur throughout the year.

 The City Council is looking for candidates who demonstrate by their background, experience, and education they will be enthusiastic and knowledgeable members who will exercise sound judgment.
 Other factors in the selection include attendance at commission meetings prior to being interviewed, and candidates who reflect the social, ethnic and cultural diversity in Commission membership.
-Applicants may apply for no more than two Commissions.

 Who Can Be Appointed To An Advisory Body?

 Appointees must be residents and registered voters at the time of, and during, their appointment.
 An appointment to a Board or Commission is for a term of three years; however, existing commissioners are eligible for an additional reappointment, provided that the total number of years on such Commission or Board shall not exceed seven.
 All appointees are subject to financial disclosure, including sources of income, property, investments, and gifts.
 Some commissions have additional qualifiers.